FeeSimple/deploy-contract/README.md

 ### Deploy contract

-Do not pass the abi file or wast file as arguments as the it will never work.
-Right here, we use the account `useraaaaaaaa` for deployment.
+Do not pass the abi file or wast file as arguments as this  will not work.
+We use the account `useraaaaaaaa` for deployment.

 **Command:**

 `cleos --wallet-url http://localhost:6666 --url http://138.197.194.220:8877 set contract ${account_name} ${abs_path_to_contract_folder} ${abs_path_to_wast_file} ${abs_path_to_abi_file}`

 **Note:**
-Must use absolute path.
-Otherwise, the deployment cmd will be failed
+You must use an absolute path.
+Otherwise, the deployment cmd will fail.

 **Example:**